-Agricultural Nonpoint Source Special Area Land Treatment Program
+Agricultural Nonpoint Source Special Area Land Treatment History

-The program allows county soil and water conservation districts to direct technical and financial assistance to landowners with land identified and prioritized as having water quality impairments that address agricultural nonpoint source pollution problems.
-Success of these projects is dependent on the cooperation of numerous partners using a variety of tools to accomplish project goals.
+The program allowed county soil and water conservation districts to direct technical and financial assistance to landowners with land identified and prioritized as having water quality impairments caused by agricultural nonpoint source pollution.
+Success of these projects was dependent on the cooperation of numerous partners using a variety of tools to accomplish project goals.

-- soil erosion, which results in sedimentation in a waterbody
+- Sediment, which results in soil erosion to a waterbody

-The mission of the AgNPS SALT program is to "improve, protect and maintain the water quality of the state of Missouri through the prevention and reduction of agricultural nonpoint source pollution using a watershed-based approach."
-Available practices
+The mission of the AgNPS SALT program was to "improve, protect and maintain the water quality of the state of Missouri through the prevention and reduction of agricultural nonpoint source pollution using a watershed-based approach."
+Practices

 Project Details - Projects listed by call

-- Watershed must be a complete topographic watershed, subwatershed, or 14-digit HUC.
+- Watershed was a complete topographic watershed, subwatershed, or 14-digit HUC.

-- Priority is given to projects that address waters on the 303(d) list or Unified Watershed Assessment (UWA).
+- Priority was given to projects that address waters on the 303(d) list or Unified Watershed Assessment (UWA).

-- Any practice or incentive used in the AgNPS SALT projects must provide demonstrated water quality benefits.
+- Any practice or incentive used in the AgNPS SALT projects must have provided demonstrated water quality benefits.

-Partners can greatly contribute to the success of an AgNPS SALT project and are an essential element in success of these projects.
-Participation may be in the form of financial contributions, technical assistance, publicity, sponsorship or other types of support.
+Partners greatly contributed to the success of an AgNPS SALT project and were an essential element in success of these projects.
+Participation could have been in the form of financial contributions, technical assistance, publicity, sponsorship or other types of support.

 Examples of partners may include but are not limited to: